janfuhrer/it-security-docs/docs/themes/Anonymity - Exercises.md

 ## Explain the Dining Cryptographers Problem

+You want to make sure that an entity inside a group is responsible for some action but you want, that it remains a secret who has done it.
+The dining cryptographers approach can make a statement, whether some entity inside the group is responsible for an action or someone outside (Mallory) did it.

 Every two cryptographers establish a shared one-bit secret.
 Everyone then makes an XOR out of the two shared one-bit secrets and reveals the result.

 - If they payed they invert the XOR